Lionel-nmJV/tokopedia-play-clone-lionel/README.md

 will automatically change the value.
 - at github gist i dont know why some of response and the request not fully include into the bash
 - You can use postman for the API
+- because i use mongodb atlas for the database connection, if you want to check database in your client you can follow the guide in usage. connection string